NRL Victoria: Melbourne Rugby League

-Former Clubs
+The Melbourne Rugby League has been running since the 1950s.
+The competition was rebranded in 2022 to become the Storm Premiership, aligning with the strong Storm identity for Rugby League in Victoria.

+RAAF Ballarat were the inaugural premiers while the Truganina Rabbitohs are the most recent premiers in 2024.

+Current clubs

-Murray Cup
+Goulburn Murray Storm Premiership

 The Murray Cup is a rugby league competition on the border of Victoria and New South Wales.
 Initially the competition was established in 1998 as the Goulburn Murray Rugby League by the Country Rugby League and the Victorian Rugby League.
 The league was disbanded in 2009 before being re-established as the Murray Cup in 2015.
-As of 2022 there is a competition for both Senior Men's and Women's Tag football.
+As of 2025 the competition was renamed to the Goulburn Murray Storm Premiership and consists of 7 teams for the Senior Men's league and 8 teams for the Women's Tag league.

-Current Clubs
+Current clubs

-There are currently seven clubs affiliated with the Murray Cup competition.
+There are currently eight clubs affiliated with the competition.